 Similar in function to a fuse, current limiters are built with a link that is meant to open when overcurrent conditions exceed a certain threshold.
 As current limiters are designed to withstand excess amounts of current for a short period of time, they only activate to separate bonds when a surge in current ceases to subside.
 Current limiters are often applied to a marginalized section within an aircraft to sectionalize a circuit.

-A circuit breaker is a common component often used in lieu of a fuse; however, unlike a fuse, a circuit breaker can be reset.
+A circuit breakers is a common component often used in lieu of a fuse; however, unlike a fuse, a circuit breaker can be reset.
 As such, circuit breakers work by disconnecting internal contacts to terminate current if it is surpassing a predetermined value in a system.
 After a circuit breaker has separated its internal contacts, it can often be easily reset with the flip of a switch by hand.
 Common circuit breakers generally used in aircraft systems consist of magnetic or thermal overload types, among others.

 Each unique in design depending on their application, parts like a fuse, current limiter, and circuit breaker are subject to failure if kept operational without proper maintenance.
 However, to further facilitate current traveling between connecting parts, modern equipment like circuit protection devices and health monitoring systems are available.
 Installed in select networks, typically among those that require constant observation, circuit protection devices and health monitoring systems work in tandem by operating around a database which has been created to establish pre-made operational characteristics.
 If these operational characteristics are recognized as exceeding their limits, the system will cause the circuit protection device to trip, terminating connections to ensure that the device, and all other parts, are kept from harm.